“For my flesh is true food, and my blood is true drink. Whoever eats my flesh and drinks my blood remains in me and I in him.” (John 6: 55-56)

 If you are a baptized Catholic adult who has not yet received Holy Communion, please email Deacon Kevin Malarkey at [email protected] for more information about how you might begin the process to receive the Blessed Sacrament.

 Holy Communion in the Home

 Parishioners who are unable to participate at Mass due to illness may request regular home visits and reception of Holy Communion by calling the Parish Office at 918-251-4000.

 Holy Communion in the Hospital

 The Catholic hospitals in the metro area have Catholic chaplains who visit with the sick, pray, and bring Holy Communion.
 St. Francis and St. John hospitals also have priest chaplains who minister to the sick daily, including the administration of the Sacrament of the Anointing of the Sick when needed.
-Father Matt and members of St. Anne’s Pastoral Care Team often visit at well.
+Father Matt and members of the St. Anne Pastoral Care Team often visit at well.
 Parishioners who are admitted to other area hospitals can also receive visits from Father Matt and members of the pastoral care team.

 It is important that you or a member of your family contact the Parish Office if you are hospitalized as the hospitals do not inform us.
 Please call at 918-251-4000.

 Parishioners from the St. Anne’s Pastoral Care Team will be happy to bring Holy Communion to you or a member of your family who resides in one of local nursing homes.
 Please call the parish office at 918-251-4000 to make arrangements.